krusynth/digitalpolicy/content/_policies/procurement.md

 ## Phase 6: Administration
 {:#administration}

 After the contract has been awarded, the administration phase begins.
-It is the responsibility of the COR to evaluate the performance of the vendor, and ensure that they meet any requirements in the contract.
-The CO may also assist with any disputes.
+It is the responsibility of the @COR to evaluate the performance of the vendor, and ensure that they meet any requirements in the contract.
+The @CO may also assist with any disputes.

 Their performance is also reported officially and publicly.
 As "previous performance" is often a criteria element for contract evaluation in the acquisition process, vendors sometimes protest the evaluation they've been given.